Install Portworx Backup in Federated Mode

 - MongoDB Master Encryption Key: master encryption key for MongoDB encryption at rest.

 cautionSafeguarding your encryption key is vital to prevent permanent data loss.
-If the key is lost, you will be unable to access your encrypted data — it is the only means of decryption and cannot be recovered.
+If the key is lost, you cannot access your encrypted data — it is the only means of decryption and cannot be recovered.
 Encryption keys cannot be rotated after they are set.

 -